 Thai exports suffer 10th month of decline amid global economic challenges

-In July, the 10th successive month, Thai exports decreased more than anticipated, primarily due to a decline in global commodity prices since their peak in the early months of the Russia-Ukraine conflict last year.
+In July, Thai exports decreased more than anticipated for the 10th successive month.
+The drop is primarily due to a decline in global commodity prices since their peak in the early months of the Russia-Ukraine conflict last year.

 High interest rates and stringent lending conditions, compounded by weak global demand, have led to a slowdown in consumer spending, explained Keerati Rushchano, the Permanent Secretary of the Ministry of Commerce.